-The College also features active research programs in a number of engineering areas.
-In this regard, Master Degree's programs in all six programs are available.
-For those students who are employed and can only be present on campus in the afternoons, a non-thesis Master's degree option is also available.
-More than 400 students are currently enrolled in the undergraduate and graduate programs.
+The College also features active research programs in several engineering areas.
+In this regard, master's degree programs in all six programs are available.
+For those students who are employed and can only be present on campus in the afternoons, a non-thesis master's degree option is also available.
+More than 400 students are currently enrolled in undergraduate and graduate programs.